Skip to content

 External Source Data Verified Example Anomaly

-Government business registry Registration active, address, legal form Registration dissolved 6 months ago
+ASIC registry Registration active, address, legal form Registration cancelled 6 months ago

 Beneficial ownership register Ownership structure consistency Declared beneficial owner non-compliant

 This third level is decisive for fraud detection.
-A forged registration certificate can be visually perfect, correctly extracted by OCR, format-compliant for IDP, and still carry a registration number that does not exist or belongs to a different company.
+A forged ASIC extract can be visually perfect, correctly extracted by OCR, format-compliant for IDP, and still carry an ABN that does not exist or belongs to a different company.

 Detailed Comparison: OCR vs IDP vs Cross-Document Validation AI